jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 However powerful these recursion schemes are, they are not turing complete.
 This is a property that (most) GPLs have but may not be necessary for DSLs.
-In general, it is true that DSLs are not and incorporating it as part of the language is unneeded.
-It will introduce unnecessary complexities in the language which is exactly what DSLs avoiding.
+In general, it is true that DSLs are not, and incorporating it as part of the language is unneeded.
+It will introduce unnecessary complexities in the language which is exactly what DSLs try to avoid.

 In the future, a similar approach for this report can be taken but with generalised unfolds e.g. anamorphism to derive and structure operational